shrey8761/Whatsapp_Chat_Analyzer/README.md

-# whatsapp-chat-analysis
+# Textify-Analyzer
-A streamlit app to analyze your whatsapp chats
+A streamlit app to analyze your social chats.

+Benefits -
+1. What time Other person is Available or Busy.
+2. Quiucly find if group is healthy for betterment of society.

 *Steps to Get Your Personal WHATSAPP CHAT history:*